“It’s none of their business that you have to learn how to write. Let them think you were born that way.”

 Set a cadence of accountability.

+Engage in a series of conversations about your writing practice and your work in progress.
 Weekly or twice-weekly check-ins will help you stay on track to meet your goals.